powsybl/powsybl-open-rao/docs/input-data/crac/cim.md

 The RAO can optimize the HVDC set-point remedial actions that require the deactivation of [angle-droop active power control](inv:powsyblcore:*:*#hvdc-angle-droop-active-power-control-extension)
 (AC-emulation) by creating an [acEmulationDeactivationAction](json.md#network-actions) network action.

-> For more information on how hvdc range action are handled in the RAO see [here](../../algorithms/castor/special-features/hvdc.md)
+> For more information on how hvdc range action are handled in the RAO see [here](../../algorithms/castor/special-features/hvdc.md).

-See below an example of an HVDC RemedialAction_Series
+See below an example of an HVDC RemedialAction_Series in one direction

 ```xml
 <RemedialAction_Series>